MystenLabs/sui/README.md

 [![Build Status](https://github.com/mystenlabs/fastnft/actions/workflows/rust.yml/badge.svg)](https://github.com/mystenlabs/fastnft/actions/workflows/rust.yml)
 [![License](https://img.shields.io/badge/license-Apache-green.svg)](LICENSE.md)

-Sui is a decentralized permisionless smart contracts platform developed with a goal of efficient management of rich assets.
+Sui is a decentralized and permisionless smart contracts platform developed with a goal of efficient management of rich assets.
 Sui uses low-latency scalable and reliable broadcast between a set of validators to ensure the safety of common operations on assets.
 It relies on full